wasmerio/wasmer/README.md

 ## Quickstart

 Wasmer ships with no dependencies.
-You can install it using the installers below or download the binaries from the [releases page](https://github.com/wasmerio/wasmer/releases).
+You can install it using the installers below:

 Shell (macOS, Linux):